as of September 15th, 2017

-In submitting your personal data to the Mailjet’s Website (www.mailjet.com), you agree and accept that Mailjet may gather and/or process, store and use these data in accordance with the rules set forth below.
+In subscribing to our services or filling in a contact form on our website (www.mailjet.com) or other sites owned by Mailjet, you agree and accept that we may gather, process, store and/or use the personal data submitted in accordance with the rules set forth below.

-Personal data are collected on our website by Mailjet SAS, a company with capital of 69,277.44 Euros registered under number 524 536 992 on the Paris Trade & Companies Register, and having its registered office at 13-13 bis, rue de l’Aubrac 75012 Paris.
+Personal data is collected on our website by Mailjet SAS, a company registered under the laws of France under number 524 536 992 with the Paris Trade & Companies Register, and having its registered office at 13-13 bis, rue de l’Aubrac 75012 Paris, France.

-Declarations on the automated processing of data have been registered with the French data protection authority (CNIL) under numbers 1527459 and 1527474, and are updated periodically as needed.
+Declarations on the automated processing of data have been registered with the French data protection authority (CNIL) under numbers 1527459 and 1527474.

-Mailjet collects and processes the following data: email, title, first name, last name, country, Intracommunity VAT number where applicable, password, postal address, telephone number, IP address(es) and domain name, log-on data and browsing data where you authorise it, order history, complaints, incidents, information on subscriptions and correspondence on our site.
-Some data are collected automatically by reason of your activity on the site (see paragraph on cookies below).
+When you subscribe to our services, the following data is collected and managed: email, title, first name, last name, country, Intracommunity VAT number where applicable, login & password, postal address, telephone number, IP address(es) and domain name.
+By using our services, the following data is collected and managed: log-on data and browsing data where you authorise it, order history, complaints, incidents, information on subscriptions and messages on our site.
+Some data is collected automatically by reason of your activity on the site (see paragraph on cookies below).

-The data submitted via Mailjet’s Website and/or via Mailjet’s services should not include any sensitive personal data, such as Government identifiers (i.e. social security, driving licence, or taxpayer identification numbers), credit card or personal bank card numbers, medical records or particulars connected with applications for care or treatment associated with private individuals.
+The data submitted should not include any sensitive personal data, such as Government identifiers (i.e. social security, driving licence, or taxpayer identification numbers), complete credit card or complete personal bank card numbers, medical records or particulars connected with applications for care or treatment associated with private individuals.

 The principal purpose of collecting your personal data is to offer you a safe, optimum, efficient and personalised experience.
 To this end, you agree and accept that we may use your personal data to:

-- provide our services and facilitate running the same, including performing verifications relating to you;
+- provide our services and facilitate performance, including verifications relating to you;

-- resolve any problems or disputes so as to improve the use of our site and our services;
+- resolve any problems so as to improve the use of our site and services;

 - personalise, assess, and improve our services, content and materials;